GabrielDougherty/zmk-config/README.md

 this pulls the latest firmware from GitHub and flashes it.

-Then to flash a half of the keyboard:
+Then to flash a half of the keyboard, put it back into bootloader mode and flash its respective side:

 ```bash
 python3 flash.py --left